Legal Needs in Real Estate

 You will need a lawyer or notary public to process your purchase and ensure the terms are met:

-- your mortgage is registered properly on title
+4. Your mortgage is registered properly on the title

 Your lawyer/notary public will prepare a “Statement of Adjustments” outlining all the financial aspects of your sale.